trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 the amount of trust i now have is still not to the level i used to have, but maybe that’s for the better.

-healing doesn’t have a timetable or manual as every human is different, so it may take you less, or it may take you longer.
+healing doesn’t have a timetable or manual as every human is different, so what works for one person may not work for you.

 it requires endless amounts of deep personal work.

-if you put in the effort to learn about yourself, i hope you’ll be able to regain that part of you that never should of been taken away in the first place.
+but if you put in the effort to learn about yourself, i really hope you’ll be able to regain that part of you that never should of been taken away in the first place.

 i have full faith in you on your journey.